Pablo Reyes Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to allow the most home runs in baseball (176 total, 1.5 per game).
+- Nationals pitchers combine to allow 177 total home runs at a clip of 1.5 per game (most in the league).

 © 2023 Data Skrive.
 All rights reserved.